FESTIVAL VISION: “The cultural dialogue in all its aspects with emphasis on diversity is our main ambition to create solidarity in society.”

 2. A backup file must be submitted along with the screening copy.

-3. The screening copy must arrive at the festival office not later than the 30th July 2019.
+3. The screening copy must arrive at the festival office no later than the 15th July 2021.

 4. If the film has dialogue or text that is not in English, the film must be submitted with English subtitles.

-5.The selected filmmakers are not awarded financial compensation for participating in the competition but will be supported in attending the festival.
+5.The selected filmmakers are not awarded financial compensation for participating in the competition.

 In addition to a screener file you are asked to at least submit the following*